KaavyaGala546/capstone_sem3/server/README.md

-# CineScope - Express Server
+# capstoneProject - Express Server

-This server provides authentication endpoints for the CineScope project (signup / login) using MongoDB, bcrypt, and JWT.
+This server provides authentication endpoints for the capstoneProject project (signup / login) using MongoDB, bcrypt, and JWT.

 Quick start: